puleeno/homebrew-openlitespeed/README.md

 # Multi PHP versions
-Default Openlitespeed for homebrew use admin_php belongs with WebAdmin with basic features.
+Default Openlitespeed for homebrew use admin_php belongs with WebAdmin has basic features.
 You can install other PHP version via this homebrew package.

 List PHP version supports